gowthamaraj/MultiBurst/README.md

 ## Installation

+1. Install Terraform by following the instructions provided on the official Terraform documentation: https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
-1. Install Poetry by following the instructions provided on the official Poetry documentation: https://python-poetry.org/docs/#installing-with-the-official-installer
+2. Install Poetry by following the instructions provided on the official Poetry documentation: https://python-poetry.org/docs/#installing-with-the-official-installer
-2. Clone the MultiBurst repository from GitHub using the following command: `git clone https://github.com/gowthamaraj/MultiBurst.git`
+3. Clone the MultiBurst repository from GitHub using the following command: `git clone https://github.com/gowthamaraj/MultiBurst.git`
-3. Navigate into the cloned repository by executing: `cd MultiBurst`
+4. Navigate into the cloned repository by executing: `cd MultiBurst`
-4. Install the necessary dependencies specified in the `pyproject.toml` file by running: `poetry install`
+5. Install the necessary dependencies specified in the `pyproject.toml` file by running: `poetry install`
-5. Enter the virtual environment created by Poetry using the command: `poetry shell`
+6. Enter the virtual environment created by Poetry using the command: `poetry shell`
-6. Create a `.env` file in the root directory of the project and add your DigitalOcean API Key in the following format:
+7. Create a `.env` file in the root directory of the project and add your DigitalOcean API Key in the following format:
 ```ini
 DO_TOKEN=<Your_DigitalOcean_API_Key>
 ```